budin77/react-redux-thunk-sample/README.md

 ## Action Creator Rules

-    - must return the action JS plain object OR a function when a middleware is mounted
+    - must return the action JS plain object OR a function when a middleware is used
     - the action object must have a 'type' property
     - the action object can optionally have a 'payload' property